About Garvington Creative

 - I’ve got professional writing and marketing chops, a large portfolio of published work, and references from happy clients.

-- As a StoryBrand Certified Guide, I use a proven framework incorporating the elements of storytelling to make you memorable, make your work tangible, increase on-page conversions, and get qualified leads into your sales pipeline.
+- As a StoryBrand Certified Guide, I use a proven framework incorporating the elements of business storytelling to make you memorable, make your work tangible, increase on-page conversions, and get qualified leads into your sales pipeline.

 The SB7 Framework has helped thousands of businesses thrive, and there’s reems of data to prove it.
 One of the books I buy for a lot of clients is Building a Story Brand by Donald Miller, an entertaining read that lays out the framework and philosophy.